stellarsquall/chef-fundamentals-lab_day2/03_ohai/README.md

      "
    end
    ```
    * Our code will now compile but it's still considered a string, which is static content.
-The ouput would literally print node['ATTRIBUTE'] , not the attribute's value itself.
+The output would literally print node['ATTRIBUTE'] , not the attribute's value itself.
    * We use **string interpolation** to solve this issue.
 This method allows us to insert a variable, or object defined outside of a string into the static content.
 The syntax rules are:
      * Use "double-quotes" around any string you're inserting an attribute or Ruby variable into
      * surround the attribute with #{}